Top 7 Hot Startups Using AWS Cloud

-Later, the user can dub the video with few chunks of popular videos, edit them and share it on social media.
+Later, the user can dub the video with a few chunks of popular videos, edit them and share it on social media.
 The result of its first launch was blazing.
-It reached up to the top spot in German App Store, within a week.
+It reached the top spot in the German App Store, within a week.

-You may also like to visit Top 5 Billion Dollar Companies Using AWS Cloud.
+You may also like to visit the Top 5 Billion Dollar Companies Using AWS Cloud.

 Using AWS Cloud, they easily handle requests from millions of users.